LalithChowdary/SG-SNIR/README.md

 │
 ├── docs/                       # Documentation
 │   ├── EXPERIMENTS.md          # ← Detailed experiment guide (how to run, results, logs)
-│   ├── SG-SNIR_Paper.md        # Full paper in Markdown
-│   └── experiments_detailed.md # Deep-dive result analysis with tables
-│
+│   └── Spectral-Guided Edge Blocking for Epidemic Containment in Directed Networks Using the SNIR Model.pdf  # Paper PDF │
 ├── latex/                      # LaTeX source for the paper │   ├── conference_101719.tex   # Main paper source